claudiospizzi/node-red-contrib-intexspa/SECURITY.md

 To report security vulnerabilities in depended modules and libraries, go and check their security policy.

-To report a security vulnerability in this repository, ping me on Twitter.
+To report a security vulnerability in this repository, ping me on Twitter [@claudiospizzi](https://twitter.com/claudiospizzi).